mkudsi/ActiveStandbySingletonPod/README.md

 Meanwhile, the replicaset will detect the POD going down and create a new POD to make sure there are 2 replicas always running.
 This new POD will have label "role" as standby.

+The ICR Pods will behave in a similar manner.
+When the 2 ICR Pods are created, the one with a lower aplhabetical Pod name will become active and will execute the ICR functionality.
+It will have a label "role" as active.
+The other ICR Pod will have label "role" as standby.

+When the active ICR Pod dies, the standby ICR pod will receive this notification from the apiServer and will promote itself to become the active ICR Pod.

 Steps of exection:
 ------------------

-We need following:
+We need the following:

 - Application POD with a container which listens on a UDP port to receive the "become-active" notification from custom controller.
 - The POD contains multiple containers with some of them having environment variable "pwcriticality" set to "critical".
-- Custom controller binary (or docker image) which will run on the host (or as a POD inside the cluster).
+- ICR binary (as a docker image) will run as a POD inside the cluster.
 - Replicaset and Service yaml files with appropriate labels and selectors.

--> The replicaset and service are defined in the replicaset1.yaml and service1.yaml files.
+-> The application replicaset and service are defined in the hapod_replicaset.yaml and ha_service.yaml files.

+-> The ICR replicaset is defined in icr_replicaset.yaml.
+   The icr_sa.yaml, icr_cr.yaml and icr_crb.yaml define the serviceAccount, clusterRole and clusterRoleBinding needed for executing the client-go functionality.

 -> The udp_server_go.go file contains the application code compiled into the binary "goudps".
-   This binary is then used to create a container image "mygoudpsrv:v1" as defined in the file ActiveStandbySingletonPod/Dockerfile.
+   This binary is then used to create a container image "mygoudpsrv:v1" as defined in the file ActiveStandbySingletonPod/udpsrv/Dockerfile.

 -> The main.go and podcontroller.go files contain the custom controller logic to manage the labels of the PODs.
+   The icr_controller.go file implements the functionality for high availability of the ICR itself.

 -> The lifecyclecontainer/ directory contains the executable "lifecycle" generated using the C file lifecyclehook.c.
    This program keeps looking for a file /tmp/killme every 5 seconds and crashes itself when it finds the file.